 Feel free to click around this diagram to learn more:

 If you’re interested in working on this topic (or already are!) feel free to send me an email, let’s see if we can collaborate.
-If you’re interested and are a master’s student, there is also an opportunity to write your master’s thesis the field of doctor or patient parsing under my supervision.
 You are a great candidate if you know a lot about at least two of the topics and want to know a lot about all of them:

 - Machine Learning